Kay Lahusen’s Gay Table

 The Making Gay History podcast is a co-production of Pineapple Street Media, with assistance from the New York Public Library’s Manuscripts and Archives Division and ONE Archives at the USC Libraries.

 Making Gay History is made possible with funding from the Ford Foundation, the Jonathan Logan Family Foundation, and the Calamus Foundation.

 You can subscribe to Making Gay History wherever you get your podcasts.
 Or go to makinggayhistory.com, where you’ll find all our episodes.
-Listening to them is as easy as clicking play.
+Listening to them is as easy as clicking “Play.”
 While you’re there take a look at the photos from our dinner with Kay and that iconic photo of the 1965 ECHO conference that Marj and I were talking about.

 So long!
 Until next time!

-Carole: Do you want us to take you back to the train?
+CS: Do you want us to take you back to the train?
 We can do that.

-Eric: We can get a car.
+EM: We can get a car.
 Because driving… It will be dark by the time…

-Carole: Well, we’ve had cataract surgery.
+CS: Well, we’ve had cataract surgery.
 We can drive you…

-Sara: Thanks for that clarification!
+SB: Thanks for that clarification!